 Natural-draft cooling towers use the buoyancy of the exhaust air rising in a tall chimney to provide the draft.
-Warm, moist air naturally rises due to the density differential to the dry, cooler outside air.
+Warm and moist air naturally rises due to the density differential to the dry and cooler outside air.
 Counter intuitively, more moist air is less dense than drier air at the same temperature and pressure.
 This moist air buoyancy produces a current of air through the tower.
-Note the characteristics of natural draft towers below:
+Note the characteristics of the natural draft towers below:

-- Natural draft cooling towers rely on stack effect that allows the air movement on density differential.
+- 1. Natural draft cooling towers rely on the stack effect that allows the air movement on density differential.
 Many early designs just rely on prevailing winds to generate the draft of air. - 2.
-Natural draft cooling towers are characterized by distinct shape much like a tall cylinder with a tight belt around the waist to provide stability - 3.
-Such towers have the advantage of not requiring any fans, motors, gearboxes, etc. The tall stack insures against re-circulation of air - 4.
-These towers use large space.
-Due to the tremendous size of these towers (500 ft high and 400 ft in diameter at the base) they are generally used for water flow rates above 200000 gal /min.
+Natural draft cooling towers are characterized by a distinct shape much like a tall cylinder with a tight belt around the waist to provide stability. - 3.
+Such towers have the advantage of not requiring any fans, motors, gearboxes, etc. The tall stack ensures against re-circulation of air. - 4.
+These towers use large spaces.
+Due to the tremendous sizes of these towers (500 ft high and 400 ft in diameter at the base), they are generally used for water flow rates above 200,000 gal /min.
 These types of towers are generally used by utility power stations.